datekit/datekit/README.md

 ### Useful commands

-- `npm run build` - Build all packages and the docs site
+- `npm run build` - Build all packages and both the website and the docs site
-- `npm run dev` - Develop all packages and the docs site
+- `npm run dev` - Develop all packages and both the website and the docs site
 - `npm run lint` - Lint all packages
 - `npm run changeset` - Generate a changeset
 - `npm run clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)